jvnsep/Project2BubbleDisplay/README.md

 ### a.
 Circuit

-The circuit diagram above main component aside from teensy microcontroller, is QDSP-6064 4-Digits 7-Segments LED display.
+From circuit diagram above, the main component aside from teensy microcontroller, is QDSP-6064 4-Digits 7-Segments LED display.
 This LED display have 12 pins, for 7 segment anodes (a to g) and a decimal point anode, the other pins are for 4 digit common cathodes.
 Each anode are connected to 390 ohms resistors to provide limiting current.
-On the other hand, the common cathodes are drive by n-channel enhance mosfet switches that connect it to the ground.
+On the other hand, the common cathodes are driven by n-channel enhance mosfet switches that will connect to ground.
+This complete the circuit of segment anodes and cpmmon cathodes of the LED display.
+To turn ON the mosfet switch, a positve voltage supply by microcontroller to gate that will control Voltage gate to source Vgs.
+However, a 1k ohm resistor in between gate and microcontroller output pin to function as a limiting current.
+So to fire the LED digit this microcontroller pin must be high or positive voltage.

 Actual Circuit:
 ![alt text](https://github.com/jvnsep/Project2BubbleDisplay/blob/master/result/picture.jpg "Circuit Picture")